sillygitter/c3tools/README.md

 * Ten hours of simultaneous 18432K FFT
 From these results the combined throughput of the SoC at each FFT length can be calculated.

+## c4 script - Cellphone Compute Cluster Controller
+To be executed periodically on a computer that can connect to the devices over ssh.
+Adds work and copies results to/from nodes into its own pool.
+Doesn't communicate with primenet directly, to be fully automated primenet.py should also be running on the controlling PC using the working directory of c4 as the source.

 ## plotter script
 A simple script that periodically dumps temperature data from the 'sensors' command to file.
 Used by the bench script, can be used on its own.